lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 ordinances: washing, anointing, and clothing (see Exodus 29:4–9).
 It includes special blessings related to the person’s divine heritage and potential.

-During the initiatory, the member covenants to wear the temple garment.
-The garment represents his or her personal relationship with God and the commitment to obey covenants made in the temple.
-When members are faithful to their covenants and wear the garment properly throughout their lives, it also serves as a protection.
-For information about wearing and caring for the garment, see 38.5.5.
+During the initiatory, the member is instructed to wear the temple garment.
+The garment is a sacred symbol of Jesus Christ.
+It is also a reminder of temple covenants.
+When members keep their covenants, including the sacred privilege to wear the garment as instructed, they will have greater access to the Savior’s mercy, protection, strength, and power.
+For more information about the garment, see 38.5.

-In the second part of the endowment, the plan of salvation is taught, including the Creation, the Fall of Adam and Eve, the Atonement of Jesus Christ, the Apostasy, and the Restoration.
+In the second part of the endowment, the plan of salvation is taught, including the Creation, the Fall of Adam and Eve, and the Atonement of Jesus Christ.
 Members also receive instruction on how to return to the Lord’s presence.

 In the endowment, members are invited to make sacred covenants as follows: